jamesward/play2bars/README.md

 It also depends on Scala 2.10, which is currently at [2.10.0-RC2](http://www.scala-lang.org/downloads#RC)

+The sample uses the ReactiveMongo plugin for play which is configured in play.plugins.

 Deployment on Heroku is not yet working.

 Deploy on Heroku